OpenNyAI/Opennyai/README.md

 performance on Named entity recognition on Indian legal NER.
 Try [demo](https://huggingface.co/opennyaiorg/en_legal_ner_trf)

+We are giving access to three model developed by us which specializes in Indian legal domain:

+* NER
+* Rhetorical Role prediction **Coming Soon**
+* Extractive Summarizer

 # 🔧 Installation

 To get started using opennyai simply install it using pip by running the following line in your terminal: